unsplash-image-EcvLKMVvd4s.jpg

 During your complimentary phone consultation, I can answer any questions you may have, and see if we’re a good fit for child therapy.

-After we’ve established we are a good fit, I will send you paperwork and schedule an initial, caregiver(s)-only intake session.
-From there, your child will begin therapy with me.
+After we’ve established we are a good fit, we will send you paperwork and schedule an initial, caregiver(s)-only intake session.
+From there, your child will begin therapy.

 If you have any other questions about what therapy may look like for your child, please reach out!
 I’m happy to help.